pablovilchez/pablovilchez/README.md

 ## Featured Projects

-- **Minishell**: A simple shell implementation in C.
-- **Cub3d**: A raycasting game project developed in C.
-- **Webserver**: An HTTP server implementation in C++.
-- **Inception**: Create a virtual machine environment with Docker (MariaDB, WordPress, Nginx).
+- **Mi Fortitú**: A mobile application built with Flutter to manage and explore 42 student profiles through the official API.
+Implements OAuth2 authentication, RESTful communication, and a clean, modular architecture for scalability and maintainability.
+- **FatumLink Cthulhu**: A desktop application developed with Flutter to assist game masters in running Call of Cthulhu sessions.
+Provides tools to manage investigators, NPCs, items, and locations, with a flexible resource system and a panel-based interface designed for quick navigation during gameplay.
+- **Cinemapedia**: A Flutter-based mobile application to browse movie details, discover the latest releases, and search for films.
+Integrates The Movie Database (TMDb) API, with responsive design, smooth navigation, and local caching for improved performance.
+- **KingCounter**: A Flutter mobile application designed to keep track of scores in Skull King card games.
+Supports multiple players, automatic round scoring, and a streamlined interface focused on quick input and readability during matches.
+- **ft_hangouts**: A contact management mobile application in Flutter, integrating SQLite for data persistence.
+Includes features like adding contacts, sending messages, and initiating calls, all wrapped in a user-friendly interface.
+- **Swifty Companion**: A mobile application built with Flutter to access 42 API profiles, showcasing user information and skills.
+Includes secure OAuth2 authentication and responsive design for multiple platforms.
 - **Transcendence**: A real-time chat and gaming application developed in Python (Django) and HTML5, featuring WebSocket-based communication and a PostgreSQL database.
 Focused on implementing real-time functionalities and secure user authentication.
-- **Swifty Companion**: A mobile application built with Flutter to access 42 API profiles, showcasing user information and skills.
-Includes secure OAuth2 authentication and responsive design for multiple platforms.
-- **ft_hangouts**: A contact management mobile application in Flutter, integrating SQLite for data persistence.
-Includes features like adding contacts, sending messages, and initiating calls, all wrapped in a user-friendly interface.
+- **Inception**: Create a virtual machine environment with Docker (MariaDB, WordPress, Nginx).
+- **Webserver**: An HTTP server implementation in C++.
+- **Cub3d**: A raycasting game project developed in C.
+- **Minishell**: A simple shell implementation in C.

 ## Connect with Me